yulingtianxia/MessageThrottle/README.md

 perform immediately       ignore     ignore          ignore
 ```

 `MTModePerformLastly` performs the last message at end time.
 Please note that does not perform message immediately, the delay time could be `durationThreshold` at most.
-When using `MTModePerformLastly`, you can designate a dispatch queue which messages perform on.
-The `messageQueue` is main queue by default.

 ```
 MTModePerformLast: